girishkuks/anz-iib-commons-parent/README.md

 ##### How to create Compute Node
 For JSON to JSON Tranformation computes,
-- Set the Java compute class to com.anz.common.compute.impl.CommonJsonJsonTransformCompute
+- Set the Java compute class to `com.anz.common.compute.impl.CommonJsonJsonTransformCompute`
 - Set the name of the Java Compute to your transformer class (Let's say com.anz.MyTransformer)
-- Implement a class com.anz.MyTransformer) implements com.anz.common.transform.IJsonJsonTransformer.
-Put this in your <App-name>AppJava project
+- Implement a class com.anz.MyTransformer) implements `com.anz.common.transform.ITransformer`.
+Put this in your <App-name>-java project

 ##### How to read from Cache